Accessibility, transport and parking

 - If you are travelling at night, travel near the driver or in busier carriages of the train.
 Remember, if you don't feel comfortable, it is ok to move or ask for help from transport staff.

 - Plan your route and times of your travel in advance, travelling during day time when possible, avoiding quiet and isolated areas.

 - Only use registered taxis – they should have a card noting their registration affixed to the front screen of the vehicle.

-- Save public transport telephone line numbers and Campus Safety & Security in your mobile phone.
-The Campus Safety & Security emergency number is 1300 737 003.
+- Save public transport telephone line numbers and Campus Safety and Security in your mobile phone.
+The Campus Safety and Security emergency number is 1300 737 003.

 Driving to Western Sydney University

 - If driving in isolated areas and stopping at traffic lights, lock your car doors.

 - Place valuable items out of sight when travelling in the car.
 Avoid leaving handbags on the front seat of the car with your car doors unlocked.

 - Only car share with people you know, even when offering a lift.